tievenr/HaHa-Dope/README.md

 The system is composed of three main components that communicate over a Docker network:

 - **NameNode**: The central coordinator.
 It manages the file system's namespace, tracks which blocks belong to which files, and monitors the health of all DataNodes via a heartbeat mechanism.
 It does **not** store any file data itself, only metadata.
 - **DataNode(s)**: Worker nodes responsible for storing the actual file blocks.
 They periodically send heartbeats to the NameNode to report that they are alive and ready.
 The system is designed to be horizontally scalable by adding more DataNode services.
 - **Client**: A command-line utility that interacts with the NameNode to upload files.
 It handles concurrent uploads and displays the block assignment results.

 ## Features

 - **RESTful NameNode**: Built with FastAPI, providing endpoints for health checks, heartbeats, and file operations.
 - **Scalable DataNodes**: Easily scale the number of DataNodes up or down using Docker Compose.
 - **Block-Based Storage**: Files are split into fixed-size blocks (default 32MB) for distribution across DataNodes.
 - **Data Replication**: Implements a round-robin (n, n+1) block assignment strategy to ensure each block is replicated across multiple DataNodes for fault tolerance.
 - **Persistent Metadata & Logs**: Utilizes Docker volumes to persist NameNode metadata and logs, ensuring state is not lost on restart.
 - **Concurrent Client**: A multi-threaded client capable of uploading multiple files simultaneously.
+- **Actual Block Storage**: DataNodes receive and store file blocks as .dat files on their filesystem.
+- **Docker Network Communication**: Client communicates with NameNode and DataNodes within Docker network.
+- **Base64 Block Transfer**: File blocks are encoded in base64 and transferred via JSON over HTTP.

 ## Quick Start